PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Stubs
 We can stub methods that are heavy, require complex setup and usually are not the clue of our tests.
-With stubs, we also improving their readability.
+With stubs, we also improve their readability.

-Let's imagine the scenario, that we have a service, that has a complex method `usersTeams` that is used by our component.
-It's not only complex, but it has multiple dependencies, so the setup would be quite complex and would bloat our test suite, but its not the clue of our component test and should be covered separatelly in the proper unit test of the service.
+Let's assume that we have a service which has a complex method `usersTeams` used by our component.
+It's not only complex, but it has multiple dependencies.
+In this case, the setup would be quite complicated and would bloat our test suite.
+It is not the clue of our component test though.
+It should be covered separately in the proper unit test of the service.

-We assume that it works fine, because it is unit tested, so let's stub it (mimic it's behaviour by overriding it with simple result behaviour).
+We assume that it works fine because it is unit tested, so let's stub it (mimic its behaviour by overriding it with simple result behaviour).

-One of the options that we have is use just power of JavaScript or use dedicated libs that can provide handy interface for stubs, such as for example **Sinon**.
+One of the options is to use only the power of JavaScript.
+The other is to use dedicated libs that can provide a handy interface for stubs, such as  **Sinon**.

 ```javascript
 import sinon from 'sinon';